erutan/sierra-conditions/content/conditions/snow.md

 ---
 description: ''
-sidebar: 'docs'
+sidebar: 'sierra'
-prev: '/docs/'
+prev: '/conditions/trip/'
-next: '/docs/writing-content/'
+next: '/conditions/roads/'
 ---

-# Installation
+# Snow Levels

 There are several ways to to install this theme.